-Home care services will not do this patient any good if she's trapped in her apartment.
+Home care services will not do this patient any good if he's trapped in his apartment.

 Paul makes a good point.
-On the other hand, the patient says she wants to go home and we can't ignore that either.
+On the other hand, the patient says he wants to go home and we can't ignore that either.